LogtalkDotOrg/logtalk3/QUICK_START.md

 Starting up Logtalk
 -------------------

-Install Logtalk by using either the installer provided for your operating-system (when available) or by following the instructions on the [`INSTALL.md`](INSTALL.md) file.
+Install Logtalk by using either the [installer](https://logtalk.org/download.html) provided for your operating-system or by following the instructions on the [`INSTALL.md`](INSTALL.md) file.

-On POSIX operating-systems, the following shell scripts are installed by default for running Logtalk with selected backend Prolog compilers (which must be up-to-date and properly installed before running these scripts!):
+On POSIX operating-systems, the following shell scripts are installed by default for running Logtalk with the supported backend Prolog compilers (which must be installed and up-to-date before running these scripts):

 * B-Prolog:       `bplgt`
 * CxProlog:       `cxlgt`